maiaiia/uni-lecture-notes/Sem II/OS/Threads.md

 This is an overview of how the memory allocated for a program looks
 ![[Memory_of_a_program]]
 When forking a process, the *impure* part of memory is copied.
 Threads, on the other hand, share the same memory.
-The only thing created is a new stack
+The only thing created is a new stack for each thread

 Threads don't have PIDs, but they do have descriptors We must wait for thread termination (this is called *joining*)